GRIMWITH RESERVOIR WALK - Saturday 21st January

 Navigation across the final section of the moor proved more successful than two years earlier, although the weather took a turn for the worse.
 They were relieved to reach the cars back at Grimwith Reservoir after yet another difficult, but enjoyable walk.

-(Poor value
+Chip Score: (Poor value for money)

 Weather: Cold, damp, muddy and very very windy.